 - Constituted by a polymeric matrix core; - The polymeric NP can be loaded with bioactive molecules (functionalization); - They are categorized into two forms: - 1.
-Spheres (the bioactive molecule is dispersed within a polymer matrix); - 2.
-Capsules (the bioactive compound is placed in the core of the particle covered by a layer of polymer)
+Spheres (the bioactive molecule is dispe within a polymer matrix); - 2.
+Capsules (the bioactive compound is pla in the core of the particle covered by a la of polymer)

 Polysaccharides and proteins are the commonly used materials for the fabrication of polymeric NPs.
 The polymer provides biocompatibility and protection to the active site.
-Most used are: PEG, PLGA, PS, PCL, PLA etc..
+Other materials are: PEG, PLGA, PS, PCL, PLA etc..